Born-Digital-US/isle-ingest-samples/behat/test-inventory.md

 * 3-50	Able to delete TN derivative for COMPOUND OBJECT object?
     * Covered by compound.feature: "Delete TN derivative for Compound Object Object"
 * 3-51	Able to regenerate all derivatives for COMPOUND OBJECT object?
-    * Does not appear to be possible as derivatives are tied to child objects
+    * WONTFIX- Does not appear to be possible as derivatives are tied to child objects
-    * TODO - Is there any reason to test for this?
+    * Testing regen derivs is already covered in the other content types that appear as children of compounds
-* Intentionally not done
+* Testing viewers
-    * Testing viewers - this is theme dependent.
-All we do is ingest and test relationships
+    * WONTFIX- this is theme dependent.
+All we do is ingest and test relationships and data integrity

-## Large Image Content Model - 100%
+## Large Image Content Model
 * 3-52	Able to ingest these test LARGE IMAGE sample objects?
     * Covered by largeimage.feature: "Ingest Large Image Sample Object"
 * 3-53	Able to view a LARGE IMAGE object?